 he relies less on ‘words’, which should ‘come hind-most’ (85.12).

 If, as the couplet concludes, the Poet was to put the ‘love’ in his thoughts

-into words, it would then be apparent that the rivals ‘respect’ the ‘breath of
+into words, it would then be apparent that the alien Poets ‘respect’ the ‘breath of

 words’ and not their substance.
 The Poet’s unspoken thoughts speak ‘in

 effect’ about the unspeakable, or the youth’s living potential.

 Was it the proud full sail of his great verse,

 In this, the last of the 9 'Alien' Poet sonnets, the Poet draws a line between